RafikGerges/CEHv10-Notes/01 - Essential Knowledge.md

 - **COBIT** - "Control Object for Information and Related Technology" IT Governance framework and toolset , created by ISACA and ITGI

-- **SOX** - "Sarbanes-Oxley Act" Law that requires publicly traded companies to submit to independent audits and to properly disclose finical information
+- **SOX** - "Sarbanes-Oxley Act" Law that requires publicly traded companies to submit to independent audits and to properly disclose finical information, combat corporate and accounting fraud.

 - **GLBA** - "U.S Gramm-Leach-Bliley Act" Law that protects the confidentiality and integrity of personal information that is collected by financial institutions.